Key takeaways:

 You’ll want to take a mental rest, too.
 That means taking a break from work duties and school work.
 Your brain uses up a lot of your daily energy to complete mental tasks.
 Rest and extra sleep will boost your immune system and help you recover faster.

 Staying home and resting helps you feel better faster and also protects those around you.
 You’re most contagious with a cold during the first 2 to 3 days of your illness.
-If you’re resting at home, you’re much less likely to spread your virus to others.
+If you’re resting at home, you’re much less likely to pass the virus to others.

 Drink plenty of fluids when you have a cold.
 Aside from getting rest, staying hydrated should be a top priority when you’re feeling sick.